cerndb/flume-ng-audit-db/users-manual.md

 Several components have been developed for adapting Flume, both in the source and sink side.

 * JDBCSource: a custom source which is able to collect data from database tables.
 It makes use of a ReliableJdbcEventReader which uses a JDBC driver for connecting to a database, so many types of databases are compatible.
 It provides a reliable way to read data from tables in order to avoid data loss and replicated events.
 This source produces JSONEvents (implements Flume Event interface), this events are deserialized as a JSON string.
+* LogFileSource: a custom source which is able to collect data from log files.
+It provides a reliable way to read data from log files in order to avoid data loss and replicated events.
 * SpoolDirectorySource: customised version of SpoolDirectorySource which only consume closed files.
 It uses "lsof" command to check if file is open.
 * RecoveryManagerDeserializer: deserializer for CERN Recovery Manager logs.
 It parses log files to JSON events extracting most important information.
 * Interceptors that can modify events produced in the source: